MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-service-principal.md

 Go to **Tenant settings** in the [**Admin portal**](../../admin/service-admin-portal.md), and scroll down to **Developer settings**.

-* Enable to embed content in apps.
+* Enable to the **Embed content in apps** switch either for the entire organization or for the specific security group you created in Azure AD.

   :::image type="content" source="./media/embed-service-principal/admin-portal-embed-content-in-apps.png" alt-text="Screenshot showing the developer settings in the admin options embedding content i apps.":::

-* Enable the **Allow service principals to use Power BI APIs** switch, and add select either the entire organization or the specific security group you created in Azure AD.
+* Enable the **Allow service principals to use Power BI APIs** switch either for the entire organization or for the specific security group you created in Azure AD.

   >[!IMPORTANT]
   >Service principals have access to any tenant settings they're enabled for.
 Depending on your admin settings, this includes specific security groups or the entire organization.